Leadership Transition at 835th Transportation Battalion

 U.S. Army Lt.
-Col. Mark Yore, 835th Transportation Battalion incoming commander, delivers remarks outlining his vision and goals during the battalion Change of Command ceremony at Torii Station, Okinawa, Japan on June 06, 2025.
+Col. Gregory Andrews, 835th Transportation Battalion outgoing commander, delivers farewell remarks during the battalion Change of Command ceremony at Torii Station, Okinawa, Japan, on June 06, 2025.
 (Photo Credit: U.S. Army Photo by Ichiro Tokashiki)

 |Date Taken: